 - Taking your relationship for granted.
-For Lent, give up taking love, be it romantic or for a friend or family member, for granted.
-Tell the important people in your life why you love them, in person, with a postcard, or when they do something that makes you happy.
+Give up taking love, be it romantic or for a friend or family member, for granted.
+Tell the important people in your life why you love them in person, with a postcard, or when they do something that makes you happy.

 - Picking fights.
 If you're feeling grumpy after a hard day at work, vent to your partner, rather than getting mad at him about something unrelated like his dirty laundry.
 And if you're actually mad about the clothes pile, tell him straight up in a constructive way.